 Spring break season is in full swing and many of my El Dorado Hills braces and Invisalign patients and their families will be taking advantage of the occasion and hitting the road (or the sky).
-As someone who enjoys traveling myself, I know being on vacation can throw off your routine.
+As someone who enjoys travelling myself, I know being on vacation can throw off your routine.
 However, it is important to continue to take care of your appliances when you’re away from home so your treatment stays on course and you avoid having to deal with an orthodontic emergency while you’re supposed to be relaxing and having a blast.
-To help you do that, here are some tips for traveling with braces or Invisalign so you can focus on soaking up your vacation.
+To help you do that, here are some tips for travelling with braces or Invisalign so you can focus on soaking up your vacation.

 Pack an Invisalign or Braces Travel Kit